Massachusetts Migrant Education Program

 Children and youth are eligible for services if they or their parents/guardians are migratory agricultural workers, migratory fishermen, or work in agricultural and fish processing plants, and if they have moved school districts in the preceding 36 months to obtain temporary or seasonal employment.

 MMEP recruitment staff throughout the state work together with schools, employers and community agencies, providing eligibility screening forms, fliers and other promotional materials to distribute to potentially eligible families.
+Please contact us for guidance regarding eligibility.

 Identification and Recruitment Consortium